-I assume you have heard that calcium can't be utilized if we don't get enough Vitamin D in the winter.
-We also need betaine HCL or stomach acid to digest protein, which my body does not produce much.
-When my kids were little, I gave them cod liver oil as recommended by the doctor, but he never told me to take it, and I was the one producing these skeletons!
+Knowing the basics of nutrition and how this affects our quality of life is important.
+I assume you have heard that calcium can't be utilized if we don't get enough Vitamin D, especially in the winter when we don't get the sun on our skin.
+When my kids were little I gave them cod liver oil as recommended by the doctor, but he never told me to take it, and I was the one producing these skeletons!
 Maybe that was why I was so desperate to find sunshine.
 Our bodies are so delicately balanced; I find it amazing that we live at all.
-I recently read a book by a surgeon who lived with lepers so he could practice his surgical skills.
+We also need betaine HCL or stomach acid to digest protein which produces less as our bodies age, so I take pills and often with additional enzymes.
+I also drink bitters before a meal to stimulate the gall bladder to digest fat.
+I read a book by a surgeon who lived with lepers so he could practice his surgical skills.
 He learned that once he put an afflicted person on vitamins and gave them hope, the leprosy stopped consuming them.
 Did you know tuberculosis and other diseases disappear when people get enough vitamins or minerals in their diet?
-Supplements seem to be replacing food as folks no longer have the time or land to grow food.
-Here in BC, most towns have a farmer's market.
-Supporting local food production and buying homemade soaps, hand creams, and tinctures will help these health-minded people thrive and make our world less polluted.
+Supplements seem to be replacing food as many no longer have the time or land to grow food.
+I support local gardeners who educate and network with others who want to look after the earth.
+Every town in BC now has a farmer's market, people supporting local food production and buying homemade soaps, hand creams, and tinctures that help these health-minded people thrive and make our world less polluted.

 Smells are like honesty in a bottle and affect our olfactory nerves.
 Once these nerves disintegrate, like plastic left out in the sun, our brain cannot send messages via the nose into the brain so quickly.
-Messages we take for granted, like move my foot, will be slow to respond.
+Messages we take for granted like 'move my foot,' will be slow to respond.
 Avoiding strong chemical smells is a must, but even soaps, disinfectants, and shampoos extract an inevitable toll because of constant exposure.
 Not being able to smell is the beginning of Parkinson's.
+Educate yourself on these subtle but strong influences.